 Step 6 – Share Common Problems

-If you ask your questions and you don’t seem to uncover a need that the prospect has that you can help with, you can try to be a little more direct and share some examples of problems that you help to resolve, minimize, or avoid.
+If you ask your questions and don’t seem to uncover a need that the prospect has that you can help with, you can try to be a little more direct and share some examples of problems you help resolve, minimize, or avoid.

 Step 7 – Share Brief Company and Product Info (Pre-Close Step)